Output Devices

 • Controller IC: HD44780

-• Interface: Parallel (4-bit or 8-bit mode), or I2C using an adapter
+• Interface: Parallel (4-bit or 8-bit mode), or I2C (with an adapter)

-• Backlight: LED backlight (blue or green)
+• Backlight: LED backlight (available in blue or green)

-• Contrast Adjustment: Via a potentiometer
+• Contrast Adjustment: Controlled via a potentiometer

 • Character Font: 5×8 or 5×10 dot matrix